garreeoke/nsxt-deallocate/README.md

 USE AT YOUR OWN RISK!

+### Run on a linux box ###

+* Download the nsxt-deallocate-linux.tgz from the artifacts directory.
+* tar xzvf ./nsxt-deallocate-linux.tgz

 ### Arguments ###

 _Required_
 * --t0
     * uuid of the t0 router to check nat rules on
 * --pool-id